panzerdp/dmitripavlutin.com/content/posts/090-shallow-clone/index.md

 heroClone; // { name: 'Batman', realName: 'Bruce Wayne' }
 ```

-Combinging the object spread and rest to clone object and perform properties manipulation in a single statement is great!
+Combining the object spread and rest to clone object and perform properties manipulation in a single statement is great!

 ## 3. Cloning using *Object.assign()*